-Australia’s rapid growth in house prices and construction over the past few years is largely a result of
+Australia’s rapid growth in house prices and construction over the past few years is largely a result of low interest rates, according to new research published by Australia’s central bank.

 Reserve Bank of Australia (RBA) economists Trent Saunders and Peter Tulip modeled the relationships between construction, vacancies, rents and prices in a research discussion paper on the Australian housing market.